rnitta/commit_artist/README.md

 ### Command Line Options

-- [--path] path to working directory. default: current directory
+- [--path] Path to working directory. default: current directory
-- [--pattern, -p] pattern to match. default: 0000000
+- [--pattern, -p] Pattern to match. default: 0000000
-- [--block, -b] log\[2\](how many hashes should calculated in each thread). default: 20
+- [--block, -b] log\[2\](how many hashes should be calculated in each thread). default: 20
-- [--jobs, -j] how many thread should spawn to bruteforce. default: your max - 1
+- [--jobs, -j] the number of threads that will be spawned to bruteforce. default: your max - 1

 ## How it works
 ![architecture](./doc/architecture.png)